Thank You for Voting

 The Marketing Society Brave Brand of the Year 2019 in association with Campaign and sponsored by IBM iX

-The Marketing Society Brave Brand of the Year is back for another year, recognising the brands that took risks and stood out from the competition.
-Our shortlist includes those who responded to a considerable challenge with a brilliant solution, excelled with their marketing creativity or pushed boundaries.
+The Marketing Society Brave Brand of the Year recognised the brands that took risks and stood out from the competition.
+This shortlist included those who responded to a considerable challenge with a brilliant solution, excelled with their marketing creativity or pushed boundaries.

-The winner will be decided with a live vote at our Diamond Anniversary Dinner at City Central in London on 27 November.
+The winner was decided with a live vote at our Diamond Anniversary Dinner at City Central in London on 27 November.

 Virgin Atlantic pulls off the trick of mixing glamour with empowerment.
 This year saw it reinvest in TV against a backdrop of a depressed marketplace with an ad using real cabin crew.
 The airline holds such value in marketing that the chief executive gave two caveats when discussing business-wide cuts this year – marketing was sacrosanct.

 From banning junk food ads to targeting drivers with "When your foot goes down the risks go up" (for pedestrians), TfL's somewhat combative stance in its marketing has sparked condemnation.
 But TfL is nothing if not unapologetically emotive in its advertising, with its messaging built around life-saving and progressive ideals.

 2019 marked the return of Cancer Research UK's controversial campaign linking obesity to cancer.
 Accusations of "fat-shaming" don't appear to have scared the charity off, with the message as emphatic as ever.
 Striking ads resembling cigarette packets take no prisoners and send a message that the government needs to do more to curb consumption of foods high in fat, sugar and salt.